lindsaykwardell/elm-vue-bridge/docs/guide/introduction.md

 > Elm is a functional language that compiles to JavaScript.
 It helps you make websites and web apps.
 It has a strong emphasis on simplicity and quality tooling.

 As a language, Elm is an excellent way to get started in functional programming using the web as a platform.
 Its strong emphasis on being delightful to developers makes learning the language and building applications for it very enjoyable.
-In fact, it's my favorite programming language for projects of all sizes!
+It's a perfect language for projects of all sizes!

 Often, when a developer is starting with a new framework or language, the initial instinct is to build new projects using that tool.
 This can be very instructive, especially with a programming language.
 However, one of the strengths of Elm is that it compiles to Javascript, and as such it can be integrated with any existing web application.